Omurlan/DevConnector-react-node.js-mongodb-/README.md

 To install all dependencies - npm install.
-To run both part of application (server/client) use - npm run dev
+To run both part of the application (server/client) use - npm run dev